laboon/ebook/text/98_glossary_of_terms.md

 __CIA Triad__: Another term for the __InfoSec Triad__.

+__Confidentiality__: An attribute of a system, that only authorized users may read data.
+An element of the InfoSec Triad.

+__Integrity__: An attribute of a system, that only authorized users may write data.
+An element of the InfoSec Triad.

+__Avai

 __Malware__: Software which has pernicious and deliberate effects to the user of the software, such as a computer virus or key logger.

 __Vulnerability__: A potential defect that would allow a user to compromise or otherwise gain unauthorized access to a system.